General Resort Information

 Butterfly Garden: relax and enjoy nature in the butterfly garden behind the Acadia House.
 No charge

 Billed as one of the largest video arcades in Walt Disney World, the Medicine Show Arcade in the main building offers a fine selection of video games and pinball machines to empty out your pockets.
-Also Disney Quest, at Downtown Disney, is just a short bus ride away.
+Also Disney Quest, at Disney Springs, is just a short bus ride away.

 A painter operates a stand in the lobby between registration and the gift shop between 6-11 PM.
 Pricing starts at $15 for a B/W face painting up to $28 for a face-body full color painting.
 Frames start at $15.
 Tubes are available for $3 and celebrity prints are $25 each.